kiajll/Spectral-ForcedBurgers-Turbulence-Solver/README.md

 # 1D Fourier Galerkin Solver for Forced Burgers Turbulence
 This repository contains a MATLAB implementation of a 1D Fourier Galerkin solver to simulate Burgers turbulence in a periodic domain.
 The solver uses a spectral approach to represent the solution in Fourier space, combined with a 3rd-order compact Runge-Kutta scheme for time integration.

-Features
+## Features
-1D Forced Burgers Equation: Solves the forced Burgers equation to study turbulence phenomena.
+* 1D Forced Burgers Equation: Solves the forced Burgers equation to study turbulence phenomena.
-Spectral Fourier Galerkin Method: Utilizes the Fourier Galerkin method for spatial discretization, ensuring spectral accuracy.
+* Spectral Fourier Galerkin Method: Utilizes the Fourier Galerkin method for spatial discretization, ensuring spectral accuracy.
-3rd-Order Runge-Kutta Scheme: A 3rd-order compact Runge-Kutta scheme is implemented for stable, accurate time integration.
+* 3rd-Order Runge-Kutta Scheme: A 3rd-order compact Runge-Kutta scheme is implemented for stable, accurate time integration.
-Periodic Domain: Enforces periodic boundary conditions, a common setup in turbulence simulations.
+* Periodic Domain: Enforces periodic boundary conditions, a common setup in turbulence simulations.
-Contents
+## Contents
-main_solver.m: The primary script for setting up and running simulations. rk3_time_step.m: A function implementing the 3rd-order compact Runge-Kutta time integration. spectral_forcing.m: A function generating external forcing for the Burgers equation. initial_conditions.m: A function defining the initial conditions for the simulation.
+* `main_solver.m`: The primary script for setting up and running simulations.
+* `rk3_time_step.m`: A function implementing the 3rd-order compact Runge-Kutta time integration.
+* `spectral_forcing.m`: A function generating external forcing for the Burgers equation.
+* `initial_conditions.m`: A function defining the initial conditions for the simulation.
-Background
+## Background
 The forced Burgers equation is a fundamental model for studying turbulence, shock formation, and energy transfer in fluid dynamics.
-In this solver, the Fourier Galerkin method provides spectral accuracy by projecting the equation onto Fourier modes, while the Runge-Kutta scheme stabilizes the integration over time.
+In this solver, the Fourier-Galerkin method provides spectral accuracy by projecting the equation onto Fourier modes, while the Runge-Kutta scheme stabilizes the integration over time.

-Equation Formulation
+## Equation Formulation
 The forced Burgers equation is given by:

 ∂